Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- Florida has played 69 games this season that ended with over 6 goals.
+- Carolina and its opponent have gone over 6 combined goals in 45 of 93 games this season.

-- The Hurricanes have won 62.5% of their games when favored on the moneyline this season (15-9).
+- The Hurricanes are 15-9 this season when favored on the moneyline.

-- The Panthers have been the underdog 13 times this season, and upset their opponent in nine, or 69.2%, of those games.
+- The Panthers have claimed an upset victory in nine, or 69.2%, of the 13 games they have played while the underdog this season.

 Hurricanes Player Props